 Christmas is fast approaching!
 We all love a good spread of festive food and obviously, we want a sackful of wine to go with it all.
-As such, below are our favourite Top 12 Wines that we'd be bringing and pairing with our Christmas brunches, lunches, and any other munches we find ourselves at, all paired with 12 delicious Christmas food ideas, that you are most welcome to steal from us.
+And so, we've pulled together a list of our favourite festive dishes that we'll be enjoying over our Christmas brunches, lunches, and any other munches we find ourselves at - all with ideal wine pairing ideas that you are most welcome to steal from us!

 It's Christmas time again! - Photo Credit: mspmag.com